 Recalling some samples she’d received at a mom-and-pop pet store, she did some research on The Honest Kitchen.
 Impressed, she switched Bookshelf from the veterinary-prescribed cat kibble he was on and gave The Honest Kitchen a try.

 “Everything has kind of been here or there until recently when I’ve been so strict on his food regimen.
 Just in these last few months, things have really started to work,” says Gallardo.
 “It has a lot to do with the pre—and probiotics, I think.
-He eats the Prowl, which he loves.”
+He eats the Grain Free Chicken Recipe (Prowl), which he loves.”

-Considering how picky Bookshelf can be with his food (he will literally walk out of the room if he even sees a canned cat food), Prowl was a major hit.
+Considering how picky Bookshelf can be with his food (he will literally walk out of the room if he even sees a canned cat food), The Grain Free Chicken Recipe (Prowl) was a major hit.

-She also started giving him The Honest Kitchen’s natural probiotic Pro Bloom Instant Goat’s Milk mixed with Perfect Form digestive supplement and water—which she calls his smoothie.
+She also started giving him The Honest Kitchen’s Instant Goat’s Milk mixed with the Perfect Form digestive supplement and water—which she calls his smoothie.
 She gives Bookshelf his smoothie out of a dropper every morning when she has her coffee.
 “We both sit and watch the news together,” she says of their morning routine.

 The Vomiting Stopped

 As far as the vomiting, the results were immediate.
 If she feeds him his smoothie every day, Bookshelf does not throw up.
 Occasionally she has forgotten and he does throw up on those days.

 She’s noticed other improvements, including a little slimming down (she’d noticed an increase in weight on the last food) and just a happier cat.

 “I feel like he’s lost a little bit of weight in this last month or two because he feels a little bit slimmer,” she says.
 “You can definitely tell when he’s not feeling well.
 He gets some major attitude.
 And he pouts.”